Medium/opensource/sign-ocla.md

 We no longer live in that time.

-The real point of all this is to have a document of someone's statement, such that they can't credibly claim later that they didn't make that statement.
-That is, what we want is a *non-repudiatable* record of someone's statement.
+The real point of all this is to have an record of someone's statement, such that they can't credibly claim later that they didn't make that statement.
+That is, what we want is a *non-repudiable* record of someone's statement.
 This provides the company and the open source project protection against malicious would-be contributors.

 One wonderful thing about the world we live in today is that we can achieve this non-reputiatability without having to have a physical